zilverline/sequent/docs/docs/finishing-the-web-application.md

 ```
 Then run & update the migration as you did in 3.Building a web application > 5.
 Update and run the migration

-Then add the missing domain logic for adding posts.

 ### Wrap up